PHOTOX/promdens/README.md

 This multiple accounting of the same trajectory mimics the temporal spread of the laser pulse.
 A larger number of samples is recommended to get smooth curves fully accounting for the pulse duration.

 Let us now briefly comment on the generation of initial conditions with PDA and the processing of the data.
 The code selects `npsamples` initial conditions, yet some of them will be generally taken multiple times.
 Thus, the number of samples used for nonadiabatic dynamics will be smaller than `npsamples`.
 However, the restriction usually lies in the maximum number of trajectories calculated, i.e., the number of unique indexes (position-momentum pairs) selected.
 Imagine we want to run 100 trajectories.
-We run the code with `--npsamples 1000` generating 1000 initial conditions, which will contain for example 250 unique indexes.
+We run the code with `--npsamples 1000`, generating 1000 initial conditions, which will contain, for example, 250 unique indices.
 Since we cannot run 250 trajectories, we need to decrease `npsamples` and optimize the value until we obtain the required 100 unique position-momentum pairs.

 ### PDAW

-If the same command would be used with PDAW instead of PDA (`--method pdaw`), the output file `pdaw.dat` would look like
+If the same command were used with PDAW instead of PDA (`--method pdaw`), the output file `pdaw.dat` would look like
 ```
 # Convolution: I(t) = exp(-4*ln(2)*(t-t0)^2/fwhm^2)
 # Parameters:  fwhm = 3.000 fs, t0 = 0.000 fs